-Why it matters what you do with your hair down there
+Yes, Your Pubic Hair Can Actually Affect Your Health

 “Waxing experiences are different for each woman depending on the texture and growth patterns of their own pubic hair,” Rivera said.
 “If you are prone to vaginal or yeast infections, I would consult with your doctor before getting a Brazilian wax.”

-It may also be time to explore other hair-removal options if you notice itching or irritation around hair follicles in your pubic area after shaving.
+It may also be time to explore other hair-removal options if you notice itching or irritation around hair follicles in your pubic area after shaving or if you’re finding that the hair removal process is painful.
 In this case, Shepherd often advocates for trimming.

 “If someone has consistent ingrown hairs, instead of shaving I recommend using scissors to trim pubic hair to a length so it’s not completely all the way off,” she said.